The 3 Questions to Find a Solid Executive Coach

 By Gina Kloes - Game Changer, Peak Performance Expert & Award Winning Author

 Our greatest athletes and entrepreneurial icons know that you can’t do it all yourself.
 Success is a team sport and the most successful people seek mentoring and coaching from people with the expertise and wisdom to guide them, give them new perspectives, help them see blind spots in their business and their lives.

 Executive mentoring is not for everyone.
 It is really only for those entrepreneurs who are truly ready to put the time in and do the work necessary for real success.
 This is not for the faint of heart and success takes grit.
 If someone tells you otherwise, run as fast as you can in the opposite direction.

 Here is the challenge: there are so many people out there calling themselves “life coaches” or “business coaches.”

 How can you sift through the amateurs and find the real deal?

 When hiring a business coach, research and ask three things:

 - Ask how long have they been coaching and who have they successfully coached.
 Ask for references and call them!
 If you don’t get a solid reference that makes sense and gives you specific reasons why the coach was great, stop there and start looking again.

 - Ask what qualifies them to be a coach.
 If they just finished an online course to be a coach - run for the hills.
-Your time is your greatest asset and if you are going to put the time in to hire a coach, trust their guidance and follow through with specific action steps, you better find a great coach!
-Don’t be used as a guinea pig.
-Acting on bad advice can damage your business and affect you personally!
+Your time is your greatest asset and if you are going to put the time in to hire a coach, trust their guidance and follow through with specific action steps.
+Don’t be used as a guinea pig for new coaches.
+Acting on bad advice can damage your business, affect you personally or make things worse.

 If you get past these three questions and the coach has time for you in their successful busy schedule, you are closer to finding the right person.
 Take responsibility and stand guard to the gate of your mind.
 Only allow in those people who have a proven track record and can show solid results!